1965 Roxburgh, Selkirk and Peebles by-election

-The 1965 Roxburgh, Selkirk and Peebles by-election took place after the death of the incumbent member of parliament, Charles Edward McArthur Donaldson.
+The 1965 Roxburgh, Selkirk and Peebles by-election took place following the death of the incumbent member of parliament, Charles Edward McArthur Donaldson.
 It was won by David Steel, who went on to lead the Liberal Party, making it a milestone in the revival of the party's political fortunes from their nadir in the 1950s.

 Background

 Roxburgh, Selkirk and Peebles, a large rural constituency in the Scottish borders, had been safely Conservative for many years.
 The Liberal Party's 26-year-old candidate David Steel had dramatically cut Commander Charles Donaldson's majority in the general election of October 1964.
 When Donaldson died some months later it was clear that the ensuing by-election represented an opportunity for the Liberals to repeat previous by-election triumphs in Torrington and Orpington.
 However, the Conservatives were now in opposition rather than in government and the party's standing in the constituency was thought to have been further bolstered as their leader, Sir Alec Douglas-Home was himself a Scot, representing the rather similar constituency of Kinross and West Perthshire to the north.